- We advise you to exercise a high degree of caution in Brazil because of the high levels of serious and violent crime, particularly in major cities.

 The standard of private medical facilities in large cities such as Brasilia, Sao Paulo, Campinas, Rio de Janeiro and Curitiba is comparable to Australia.
 Other larger cities in Brazil also have small private hospitals providing adequate services.
 Outside of major cities, however, facilities can be very limited.
 Treatment at private clinics and hospitals is very expensive.
 Doctors and hospitals may expect cash payment prior to providing medical services, including for emergency care.
 In the event of a serious illness or accident, medical evacuation to one of Brazil's large cities would be necessary.
 Costs would be considerable (in the tens of thousands of dollars).

 Malaria is a high risk in Brazil throughout the year.
-Other insect-borne diseases (including dengue fever, yellow fever, filariasis and leishmaniasis) are also a risk to travellers, with a higher incidence during the wet seasons (May to August and November to January).
-You should consult your doctor or travel clinic about prophylaxis against malaria and take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing and ensure your accommodation is mosquito proof.
+You should consult your doctor or travel clinic about prophylaxis against malaria.
+Other insect-borne diseases (including dengue fever, filariasis and leishmaniasis) are also a risk to travellers, with a higher incidence during the wet seasons (May to August and November to January).

 Water-borne, food-borne and other infectious diseases (including cholera, typhoid, hepatitis and leptospirosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 Rabies is also present in Brazil.
-We encourage you to consider having vaccinations before travelling.
 We recommend you boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as schistosomiasis.
 Seek medical advice if you have a fever or are suffering from diarrhoea.